http://twilightzone-rideyourpony.blogspot.com/2010/11/tv-slim-flatfoot-sam.html

 Wills's brief moment in the spotlight came in 1957.
 He had written an uptempo song called "Flat Foot Sam", about an unfortunate soul who was "always in a jam".
 Mira Smith from Shreveport , the owner of Ram Records, had just set up a new label, Clif Records, in partnership with Cliff Hagen.
 "Flat Foot Sam" was first recorded for Clif (# 103), credited to T.V.
 Slim and his Heartbreakers.
 It made some noise in the Arkansas-Louisiana-Texas region, mainly due to heavy plugging on the Stan Lewis-sponsored R&B show on KWKH in Shreveport.
 Thanks to his connections with Leonard Chess, Stan Lewis managed to get the record leased to Chess Records for national distribution.
 Instead of reissuing the disc right away on one of his labels (Chess, Checker, Argo), Leonard Chess asked Wills if he could go to New Orleans and do a recut of "Flat Foot Sam" with Cosimo Matassa's Studio band.
 This second, much improved version was recorded in June 1957, with prominent roles for Robert Parker on tenor sax and Charles 'Hungry' Williams on drums.
 It was released in August on Argo 5277, under his own name, Oscar Wills.
 While the Clif release showed the song's writer as Clara Wills (probably Oscar's wife), writer's credit on the Argo single now went to O. Wills and S. Lewis.
 This was a fairly common practice at Chess : the artist / songwriter had to share the publishing with someone who would give the record exposure, Stan Lewis in this case.
 Why Leonard Chess still decided to reissue the Clif version on Checker 870 (in the same month as the Argo remake) is a mystery to me.
 Ironically, Billboard gave the original version of "Flat Foot Sam" a higher rating (77) than the Argo single (75).
 (Issue of August 26, 1957.)

 As Wills had only recorded one song during the New Orleans session, the other side had to be filled by another artist.
 This became the instrumental "Nervous Boogie" by Paul Gayten, who had produced the June session.
 The two sides were almost too good to be on the same disc.
 In the end it was "Nervous Boogie" that generated the greatest demand, enough for a peak position of # 68 on the Billboard pop charts in December 1957.
 You won't find "Flat Foot Sam" in the index of any Joel Whitburn book, but it still was a good seller on the back of "Nervous Boogie" and has achieved the status of a minor rock n roll classic.
 There were rockabilly-styled cover versions by Tommy Blake on Sun and by Earl Reed's Rhythm Rockers on Cherokee (vocal by Johnny Scoggins) and in later years "Flat Foot Sam" was recorded by the Blues Band, Mickey Murray, Jim Byrnes, Hank Mizell, Mike Morgan, Brian Setzer, Terry Hanck and Bill Wyman's Rhythm Kings.
 Mike Sanchez includes the song regularly in his live set.
 There even exists a group in Connecticut called Flat Foot Sam and the Educated Fools.
 Check them out (on Spotify, for instance), their music isn't bad at all.
 The song spawned two sequels, "Flat Foot Sam Met Jim Dandy" (aka "Flat Foot Sam Made A Bet") and "Flat Foot Sam Is Back", this time credited to T.V.
 Slim.
 He continued to record for his own Speed label, also after relocating to California in 1959.
 The second half of the 1960s saw further releases on tiny West Coast labels : Excell, Timbre, Pzazz (owned by Paul Gayten), and Ideel.
 One of my favourites is "T.V.
 Man" (Excell 104, 1966), about his experiences as a television repair man.
 Sadly, Oscar Wills died in a car crash in Arizona while returning from a gig in Chicago, on October 21, 1969.
 He never became a household name, but he had a powerful voice, played a mean guitar, and displayed humor in his songwriting.
-(Black Cat Rockabilly)
+(Black Cat Rockabilly)trax:

 01 Flatfoot Sam (#2) 02 Flatfoot Sam Meets Jim Dandy 03 Darling Forever 04 To Prove My Love 05 My Baby Is Gone 06 Gravy Round Your Steak 07 You Can't Love Me 08 Hold Me Close To Your Heart 09 Rockin' Litttle Baby 10 Tired Of Your Cheatin' And Lyin' 11 My Ship Is Sinking 12 Snake Dance 13 T-V Man 14 Flatfoot Sam Is Back 15 Don't Reach Across My Plate 16 Every Man Needs A Woman 17 Can't Be Satisfied 18 Juvenile Delinquent 19 You Just Won't Treat Me Right 20 I'm A Real Man 21 You Can't Buy Love 22 Love Bounce 23 The Fight 24 Bad Understanding Blues 25 You Can't Buy A Woman 26 Going To California 27 Henpecked Joe 28 Don't Knock The Blues 29 Dancing Senorita 30 Your Kisses Changed Me 31 Flatfoot Sam